oicr-gsi/djerba/doc/ini.md

 ### Reminder: Djerba steps

-Djerba works in 4 steps:
+Djerba works in 4 main steps:
 1. `configure`: Input user configuration and populate optional values
 2. `extract`: Find metric values from the inputs specified in configuration
 3. `html`: Take output from the `extract` step and write an HTML report
 4. `pdf`: Convert the HTML report to PDF

-The main Djerba script also has an `all` mode, which runs all four steps in sequence.
+The `configure` step populates the INI; while the `extract` step applies parameters in the INI, and writes intermediate results to a reporting directory.
+An INI file is not used in the `html` and `pdf` steps.

 ### Optional and required parameters